Samsung/tizen-docs/docs/application/native/tutorials/details/app-filtering.md

 | `http://tizen.org/feature/vision.inference.face` | Specify this key, if the application requires the face inference feature. | 6.5 |

-If you want to verify which features are necessary for using a specific API, see the related feature in the native [API Reference](../../api/overview.md).
+If you want to verify which features are necessary for using a specific API, see the related feature in the Native [API Reference](../../api/overview.md).

 **Table: Available wearable native requirements**